Last Updated on May 4, 2021 by Grow with Bovees

 Once this waiting period has lapsed, do not apply more weed and feed, but rather put on a pair of gardening gloves, and pull any weeds that lived through the weed and feed application right down from their roots.
 After you’ve removed all the weeds including the dead weeds, you can now mow your lawn to prevent the spreading of their seeds.

-When to Water After Weed and Feed Application?
+When to Water After Application

 Just like mowing your lawn, you don’t want to rush into watering your lawn after a weed and feed application.
 Your lawn should however be moist at the time of the application, but watering it right after the weed and feed treatment will wash it away, making it ineffective.